wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 #### Distributing Rulesets

-Rulesets can just be defined as a file in a repository, but that will lead to every API having their own different rules, which somewhat defeats the purpose.
+Rulesets can just be defined as a file in a repository, but that will lead to every API having its own different rules, which somewhat defeats the purpose.

 One approach is to publish your ruleset to a publicly available URL which folks can then extend in their repo: